codurance/site/_posts/2016-10-16-getting-started-in-scala-on-android.md

 |-- lint.xml
 ```

 The SBT plugin creates a project structure with the minimum files needed to run an Android project, plus a setup for running instrumentation tests.
-Notice that the test classes generated are in Java, and the Main Activity is in Scala.
+Notice that the test classes generated are in Java, and the `MainActivity` is in Scala.

-The most interesting file is build.sbt.
+The most interesting file is `build.sbt`.
 I've added some comments to explain what's the purpose of each line.

 ```java
 // Version of the Scala runtime